 This summation of Carl’s life and work connects deeply to what Collective Evolution is all about.
-After putting together the quotes in this article, I gained an even deeper appreciation for Carl Jung and his work, since I uncovered the conscious themes that were apparent throughout his teachings.
+After putting together the quotes in this article, I gained an even deeper appreciation for Carl Jung and his work, since I uncovered the conscious themes that were apparent throughout his teachings and shadow archetype.

 Here are 20 quotes from Jung that serve as an accurate representation of his work, and also provide much to reflect on.

 20 Profound Quotes By Carl Jung That Will Help You To Better Understand Yourself:

 1.“The meeting of two personalities is like the contact of two chemical substances: if there is any reaction, both are transformed.”